 Tiger bone is not only used in wines, but also made into powder, gelatin and broth, with the first two forms most common among ethnic Chinese (Figure 8 and Nowell 2000) and the latter two among ethnic Viet Namese (documents SC66 Doc.
 51.1 Annex 6 and AC30 Inf.
 15, WJC 2016, Czech Republic Management Authority via CITES Secretariat in litt.
 2018, ENV pers. comm.
-2018).
+2018, and document SC70 Inf.24).
 There is growing evidence that tigers bred in captivity in the Czech Republic are entering illegal trade, with illegal production of processed medicinals for illegal export to Viet Nam (document SC66 Doc.
 51.1 Annex 6, WJC 2016, Czech Republic MA via CITES Secretariat in litt.
-2018), and the Czech Republic has launched a cooperative project to improve DNA diagnostic tools for heat-processed tiger medicinals, described in section 3.2.1 of this review.
+2018 and documents SC70 Inf.23 and SC70 Inf.24), and the Czech Republic has launched a cooperative project to improve DNA diagnostic tools for heat-processed tiger medicinals, described in section 3.2.1 of this review.